adepennart/NCBI_Taxon_Genome_Link/README.md

 ```

 There are two required fields for running  NCBI_Taxon_Genome_link.py, EMAIL and USER_INPUT.
-Email is required for accessing NCBI's databases.
+Email is required for accessing NCBI's databases remotely.
-USER_INPUT is your taxon/taxid of interest.
+USER_INPUT is your taxon/TaxID of interest.
 Both can be typed out directly on the terminal.

 ```bash=